TartanMalcolm/Dreamcatching/Card Game/TracerBullet21/useNewBotInstantiationWithPayload.md

 # Dreamcatcher Switch Bot, no data

+## Header
-Name: SwitchbotnoData
+ - Name: SwitchbotWithData
-Description: this sequence is called every time a user (Dave e.g) asks to use a bot other than the one he's currently using, but does not provide any initial data to pass to that bot.
+ - Description: this sequence is called every time an Actor asks to use a bot other than the one he's currently using, and requires data to be passed to that bot.
+ - Entities Used:
+    - Dave - The Contributor.
+    - Artifact
+    - Backchat
+    - Hal
+    - Git
+    - TargetBot - the bot to switch to.

+## Starting state
+Dave is asking Hal to send payload to TargetBot

+## Expectation
+Dave now talking to TargetBot, who has been given the data.

 ---
 ```mermaid